zentrum-lexikographie/wordprofile/wordprofile/preprocessing/README.md

 Options:
   -i, --input FILENAME      Path to input file in conllu format.
   -o, --output FILENAME     Output file.
-  -m, --model TEXT          Name of spacy model, default is
-                            'de_hdt_dist'.
+  -f, --fast                Use CPU-optimized models for faster processing.
+As
+                            default, GPU-optmized model group is used.
+  -g, --gpu INTEGER         ID of GPU to use, default -1 , i.e. using CPU.
   -b, --batch-size INTEGER  Batch size used by model during processing.
                             Default is 128 (sentences).
-  --help                    Show this message and exit.
+  -h, --help                Show this message and exit.
 ```